Daily aspirin therapy: Understand the benefits and risks

 Can you take aspirin if you regularly take ibuprofen or a similar medicine?

-Aspirin and medicines such as ibuprofen (Motrin IB, Advil, others) and naproxen sodium (Aleve) may thin the blood.
-This can decrease blood clotting.
-Regular use of ibuprofen and naproxen sodium can increase bleeding risks.
-The medicines, as well as aspirin, also can lead to stomach ulcers.
-The risk of ulcers goes up significantly if you take aspirin and one of these other medicines together.
+Aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin IB, Advil, others) and naproxen sodium (Aleve), can thin the blood.
+This makes it hard for blood to clot.
+Regular use of ibuprofen and naproxen sodium can increase the risk of bleeding.
+Taking aspirin with some NSAIDs can increase the risk of bleeding even more.

+Some NSAIDs also increase the risk of heart attacks.
 If you have a reason to use low-dose aspirin — such as a history of a heart attack or bypass surgery — NSAIDs cannot be used instead of aspirin to prevent heart attacks.

 What are the possible side effects of daily aspirin therapy?